All posts by admin

 What is Virtual Reality?

 Virtual Reality is a computer-generated simulation that creates an immersive environment for users, making them feel as though they are inside a different world.
-Unlike traditional computer interfaces, VR places users within a 3D space that can be interacted with in real-time, often using specialized equipment such as headsets, controllers, and motion sensors.
+In contrast to traditional interfaces, VR places users within a 3D space that they can interact with in real time.
+This often requires specialized equipment such as headsets, controllers, and motion sensors.
+In addition, these devices use stereoscopic displays that create a sense of depth, along with sensors that track head movement.

 Key Components of VR